Skip to Content (Press Enter)

 Circle is a relationship-based agency, meaning we encourage strong relationships between intended parents and surrogates.

 Becoming a surrogate is life-changing.
-Surrogate mothers are generous and selfless, passionate about family, and willing to help others.
+Surrogate mothers – more commonly referred to a gestational surrogates or gestational carriers – are generous and selfless, passionate about family, and willing to help others.
 Many surrogates form life-long bonds with their intended parents, and remain part of each others' lives well after the baby is born.

 To be able to give someone the gift of parenthood is empowering.
-Women who apply to become surrogates are ready to be "all-in" emotionally, mentally and physically for their intended parents.
+Women who apply to become surrogates are ready to be 100% dedicated emotionally, mentally and physically for their intended parents.

 Becoming a parent through surrogacy is an emotional and rewarding path to parenthood.
 Intended parents put their trust into not only their gestational carrier, but their surrogacy agency as well.
 It can be a journey filled with ups and downs, however the day your baby is born is hard to put into words.